CatsMeow492/autogpt/README.md

 ﻿# autogpt

 A rush to the singularity
-Credit to @samuelbutler for the original implemtation of the 'Wonda Method!'

 ## New Format
 Based on input from the community, I've decided to start trying a different format for my prompts.
 Going forward I'll be using the 'wonda' technique.
 Essentially the prompt for Wonda is always the same.